-Estimates of the incremental impact of capital investment decisions on Council Tax Band D equivalents is £34.79 in 2023/24, £5.94 in 2024/25 and £8.98 in 2025/26.
+Estimates of the incremental impact of capital investment decisions on Council Tax Band D equivalents is £25.85 in 2024/25, £33.90 in 2025/26 and £39.52 in 2026/27.
 This represents the estimated amount of Council Tax within the District's annual Council Tax charge from each Band D equivalent that will be used to fund future capital investment.
-These levels reflect the use of borrowing for Leisure Centre schemes and their associated financing costs in 2022/23 and 2023/24.
-The indicator reduces significantly in 2024/25 when Leisure Centre Projects are expected to be completed.
+These levels reflect the use of borrowing for future capital schemes and their associated financing costs.
 There is no incremental impact to Council Dwelling Rent payers as there is no borrowing proposed for the HRA.